Preventing Government Waste and Protecting Coal Mining Jobs in America: Congressional Budget Office report

 The budgetary impact of enacting H.R.
 2824 would depend, in part, on whether the stream buffer zone rule implemented under the bill would be more or less restrictive than the rule implemented under current law.
 If the rule implemented under the bill imposed relatively fewer restrictions on the disposal of mine waste, coal producers would use less costly methods to dispose of such waste and CBO expects that firms producing coal would increase their valuation of coal leases affected by the rule, including leases on federal lands.
 Under such a rule, CBO expects that proceeds to the federal government would increase from the sale of federal coal leases.
 Conversely, a relatively more restrictive disposal rule would reduce the value of coal leases and thus the proceeds from the sale of coal leases on federal lands.

 Based on information provided by OSM, CBO expects that implementing a new stream buffer zone rule would primarily affect coal mining that requires the removal of mountaintops in the Appalachian Mountains.
 In 2012, the federal proceeds from activities related to coal mining on federal lands in that area totaled $1.5 million.
 Because the existing federal proceeds from the area affected by this bill are small, and because it is unclear whether the rule imposed by this bill would be more or less restrictive than the rule that OSM will impose under current law, CBO expects that firms in the coal industry would not significantly change their valuation of coal leases under the bill, and therefore, that enacting H.R.
 2824 would have a negligible impact on the federal budget.

 H.R.
 2824 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
 The bill would impose additional requirements on states and tribal governments that choose to apply for exclusive jurisdiction—or "primacy"—in regulating surface mining operations within their jurisdiction.
 However, those requirements would be conditions of participating in a voluntary federal program and thus not mandates as defined in UMRA.

 Procedural history

 The Preventing Government Waste and Protecting Coal Mining Jobs in America was introduced into the United States House of Representatives on July 25, 2013 by Rep. Bill Johnson (R, OH-6).
 It was referred to the United States House Committee on Natural Resources and the United States House Natural Resources Subcommittee on Energy and Mineral Resources.
 On February 28, 2014, the committee reported the bill alongside House Report 113-364.
 On February 29, 2014, House Majority Leader Eric Cantor announced that H.R.
 2824 would be considered on March 4, 2014.
 However, due to a snowstorm, consideration of the bill was delayed until March 25, 2014, another day on which it snowed.
+The bill passed the House with a vote of 229-192 and was read in the Senate on May 7, 2014 after which it was placed on the Senate Legislative Calendar but never received a vote and was not enacted.